charliejllewellyn/squid-proxy/README.md

 - 2 public subnets (used for NAT gateways for outbound access)
 - 2 private subnets (used to host the squid conatiners in Amazon Fargate)

+**Note:** The solution will create new route tables for all subnets overriding any existing routing you may have in place.

 The diagram below shows the high level architecture for the deployment.

 ![squid architecture](images/squid-proxy.png)